J4nvg/ConcertAgendaWP/ConcertAgendaPlugin/README.txt

 == Installation ==

-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Upload the .zip to your wordpress plugins
 2. place the desired shortcodes on your chosen pages.

 === Short codes ===